MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ## Install an app update - the flow

 It's not good practice to install an app update directly on a production environment without trying it on a sandbox environment first.
-You should make sure the app update won't disrupt the operational flow or cause problems for the users.
+You want to make sure the app update won't disrupt the operational flow or cause problems for the users.
 We recommend you always install and test it on a Sandbox environment first.

 The following steps provide the general flow for updating an app.